Doris619619/Kicad-sch-to-pcb-skeleton/README.md

 - footprints
 - net assignments
-- simple initial component placement (grid placement)
+- simple initial component placement

 ### What this project does not do